-If you prefer the natural approach to treating leptin levels you can find more info here on how to target supplements towards OTHER imbalances for the most benefit.
+If you prefer the natural approach to treating leptin levels you can find more information here.

-Everyone knows inflammation is bad for the body, but very few people understand how it makes things worse and more importantly how to treat it if present.
+Everyone knows inflammation is bad for the body (15), but very few people understand how it makes things worse and, more importantly, how to address it.

-Part of the reason for this is because the markers we use for inflammation are non specific.
+Part of the reason for this is that the markers we use for inflammation are non-specific.

-That means most of the time we know inflammation is present, we just don’t necessarily know where it is coming from.
+That means most of the time we know inflammation is present, we just don’t necessarily know what’s causing it.

 Sure, in the presence of other abnormalities we might be able to take a guess, but we will rarely ever know with 100% certainty.

-So if you have high reverse T3 levels you need to be actively searching for sources of inflammation and treating the cause directly.
+So if you have high reverse T3 levels you need to be actively searching for sources of inflammation and treating the underlying cause.

-- ESR: Another non specific marker of inflammation, for optimal thyroid function this should be < 10
+- ESR: Another non-specific marker of inflammation (17), for optimal thyroid function this should be < 10.

-- Ferritin: Both a marker for iron stores and an acute phase reactant this marker can be used in certain instances to help isolate non specific inflammation in the body
+- Ferritin: Both a marker for iron stores and an acute phase reactant (18), this marker can be used in certain instances to help isolate non-specific inflammation in the body.

 The next step is to find where it’s coming from.